-1. CIA Officers
+CIA Officers

+Names of CIA Officers who are still active or who retired under cover in potentially risky circumstances were generally protected.
+Names of officers who were deceased or whose connection to the CIA was public knowledge were generally released throughout the collection.
 "CIA Employee" was used as substitute language, though when available, useful, and appropriate an alias or pseudonym was substituted.

-b.
-Commentary.
-Review Board members confronted CIA employee names in the first CIA document they reviewed but did not close the issue until two years later.
+Review Board members confronted the name issue in the first CIA document they reviewed but did not close the issue until two years later.
 The drawn out review of CIA employee names points to some of the challenges that existed in the process and to the seriousness with which those involved, both on the Review Board and at the Agency, approached the task at hand.

-CIA began by defending the protection of employee names as a matter of policy.
-First, since many employees are "under cover," CIA argued that the maintenance of that cover is critical to gathering intelligence.
+CIA began by deffending the protection of employee names as a matter of policy.
+First, since many employees are "under cover," the maintenance of that cover is critical to gathering intelligence.
 CIA contended that the identification of a name can identify the cover provider and jeopardize operations.
-Second, although the majority of names are of retired CIA employees, CIA is bound by a confidentiality agreement to protect the relationship.
-Many of these former employees objected to release of their former Agency affiliation, complaining that it violates this agreement and suggesting that such release might jeopardize business relationships or threaten personal safety.
+Second, although the majority of names are of retired CIA employees, CIA has a confidentiality agreement with them.
+Many of these former employees objected to release of their formerAgency affiliation, suggesting that such release might jeopardize business relationships or threaten personal sefety.
 Initially, CIA wished to argue these as general principles for the protection of all employee names.
 But the Review Board determined that the merits of these arguments could only be determined on a case-by-case basis.
 Gradually the CIA began to provide supporting evidence of the postponement of individual names.

-CIA's initial refusal to provide evidence on individual names was met, not with the wholesale release of names by the Board, but with a firm but patient insistence that the Agency meet the requirements of the Act.
-Names of a few individuals who were of central importance to the JFK story were released early in the process, but for others the Board gave the Agency a number of additional opportunities to provide specific evidence.
+CIA's initial refusal to provide evidence on individual names was met, not with the wholesale release of names by the Board, but with a firm but patient insistence that the Agency meet the requirements of the Names of a few individuals who were of central importance to the JFK story were released early in the process, but for others the Board gave the Agency a number of additional opportunities to provide specific evidence.
 For example, December 1995 was the first name day, a Board meeting at which the Agency was to provide evidence for names encountered in records during the previous six to seven months.
-But CIA offered a generalized blanket response.
-Realizing that the personal safety of individuals could be at issue.
-Board members gave CIA more time to provide evidence.
+CIA offered a generalized blanket response.
+Realizing that the personal safety of individuals could be at issue, Board members gave CIA more time to provide evidence.
 Other name days were set in May 1996 and May 1997.
 As deadlines for submission of evidence approached, CIA agreed to release some of the names, but in most cases, continued to offer less than satisfactory evidence on those they wished to protect.
 By May of 1996 the position of the Board on names of CIA employees was as follows: There is a presumption that the true name of a CIA employee should be opened.
-However, the presumption shifts to protect, if the individual retired under cover or abroad or if the individual objects to the release of his or her name when contacted.
-(CIA agreed to attempt to contact former employees.).
+However, the name should be protected if the individual retired under cover or abroad if the individual objects to the release, in which case the presumption shifts to release unless an individual is important to the assassination story.
 The name may also be postponed if the Agency is able to identify an ongoing operation in which the individual has been involved or if it can be demonstrated that the person is still active for the Agency.
-In instances when the individual was important to the Assassination story further evidence was required to sustain a postponement.
 The Board gave the Agency until May 1997 to provide evidence on the remaining names.
 Over the year, the list of pending names grew as review expanded from the Oswald 201 file to the Sequestered Collection.